microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 if another instance has already registered that key, then return that other instance instead.
-This is similar to the platform [AppInstance.FindOrRegisterInstanceForKey](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.appinstance.findorregisterinstanceforkey) except that that implementation is specific to instance redirection, whereas the Reunion design allows for the app to register a key for any reason.
+This is similar to the platform [AppInstance.FindOrRegisterInstanceForKey](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.appinstance.findorregisterinstanceforkey) except that that implementation is specific to instance redirection, whereas the Windows App SDK design allows for the app to register a key for any reason.

 **UnregisterKey** unregisters a given key for this instance.
 The existing platform behavior is specific to instance redirection, and unregistering the key unregisters that instance for redirection (and removes it from the platform's collection of registered instances).
-In the Reunion design, unregistering a key simply removes the key for this instance; it does not have any effect on instance redirection, nor does it remove this instance from the collection that Reunion is maintaining of all running instances.
+In the Windows App SDK design, unregistering a key simply removes the key for this instance; it does not have any effect on instance redirection, nor does it remove this instance from the collection that Windows App SDK is maintaining of all running instances.

 **RedirectActivationTo** enables an instance of the app to redirect the current activation request to another instance.
-This is very similar to the existing platform [AppInstance.RedirectActivationTo](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.appinstance.redirectactivationto) method, except that the Reunion implementation allows the app to pass an ActivationArguments payload, thus opening the scope to allow the app to modify or replace the activation arguments that the target instance will receive.
+This is very similar to the existing platform [AppInstance.RedirectActivationTo](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.appinstance.redirectactivationto) method, except that the Windows App SDK implementation allows the app to pass an ActivationArguments payload, thus opening the scope to allow the app to modify or replace the activation arguments that the target instance will receive.